Causal Inference with High-dimensional Discrete Covariates: Average Treatment Effects

 It is worth noting that the lower bound in Theorem \ref{thm:ate-minimax} does not exactly match the upper bound provided by the plug-in-style estimator with the difference being a log-factor.
 It is possible that some estimator of $\psi_1$ based on polynomial approximation, which further reduces the bias, enjoys the ``effective sample size enlargement" property \citep{wu2016minimax, jiao2015minimax, wu2019chebyshev} and achieves the minimax lower bound.
 We leave the exploration of such estimators to future investigation.

-In the following two sections, we will consider two structures, namely effect homogeneity and prior knowledge of covariate distribution, that one can exploit to obtain faster rates and achieve consistent estimation of causal effects in the regime $n \lesssim d$ under certain scaling conditions on $n$ and $d$.
+In the following two sections, we consider how effect homogeneity and prior knowledge of the covariate distribution can allow faster rates and consistent estimation of causal effects in the regime $n \lesssim d$ under certain scaling conditions on $n$ and $d$.